 “A few days ago I walked along the edge of the lake and was treated to the crunch and rustle of leaves with each step I made.
 The acoustics of this season are different and all sounds, no matter how hushed, are as crisp as autumn air.” – Eric Sloane

 As I read this quote, my mind traveled backwards to yesterday.
 The Country Boy and I had gone out to measure the front area where we used to have our garden.
-As I walked down the drive, the air was cool, and my feet walked across leaves that had been soaked by the morning rain.
+As I walked down the drive, the air was cool.
+My feet walked across leaves that had been soaked by the morning rain.
 I breathed in that wonderful fresh earthy aroma and knew in my heart that Autumn was finally on its way.

 Here in the South, we really don’t get a true, traditional Autumn.
 Yes, our tree leaves do turn color – but not many of them have the rich reds, purples and brilliant golds that they have up North.
 Surrounding our property are a few Sweet Gums, an occasional oak and a rare Beech or two.
 Mostly, we have pine and cedar, so we miss out on the colorful array.
 Still, to get a respite from the sweltering heat and humidity is a true gift of Nature.